 We strongly recommend that you use a hardware wallet device.

-However, both require installation of supporting software which requires administrative rights on your PC/Mac.
+However, both require the installation of supporting software, which requires administrative rights on your computer.
 If you cannot install the software, please get in touch with your system administrator.

-Although it looks like a bunch of random letters and numbers, it always starts with the "0x" (like this one 0xde0B295669a9FD93d5F28D9Ec85E40f4cb697BAe).
+Although it looks like a bunch of random letters and numbers, it always starts with "0x" (like this one 0xde0B295669a9FD93d5F28D9Ec85E40f4cb697BAe).

 It is safe to give your public address to anyone, even printing it on your business cards and advertising it on your website.
-The only downside to this is that now people will now be able to associate your name/company with your blockchain public address.
+Please note, if you publish your blockchain public address, people will now be able to associate your name or your company name with your blockchain public address.

-- address (public, you can share it)
+- Your blockchain address (public, you can share it)

-- key (private, its yours only)
+- Your blockchain key (private, it’s yours only)